City skyline icon

 Birnbeck Pier opened in 1867.
 It was designed by Eugenius Birch and is the only pier in the country to link to an island.
 It is an outstanding example of Victorian engineering and is Grade II* listed.
 It used to be a very popular visitor attraction with funfairs, rides and steamer ferries.

-During World War II it was taken over by the Royal Navy and used as a secret base for weapons testing.
+During the Second World War it was taken over by the Admiralty and used as a secret base for weapons testing.

 After the war, the site never fully regained its popularity.
 It began a slow decline passing through a series of private owners.